 Dog agility is a sport that is becoming more and more popular with dog owners all over the world.
-While competitions can offer prize money it generally does not cover the cost of entering and competing in the competition.
-Dog agility can be a fun sport to get into and while the payoffs are not financial, there are other rewards, such as increasing the bond you have with your dog, exercise for both you and your dog, and increased socialization opportunities for your dog.
+While competitions can offer prize money, they generally do not cover the cost of entering and competing in the competition.
+Dog agility can be a fun sport to be involved with.
+While the payoffs are not financial, there are other rewards, such as increasing the bond you have with your dog, exercising for both you and your dog, and increasing socialization opportunities for your dog.

 Should My Dog Do Agility?

-If you are looking for a way to improve the way you communicate with your dog then agility training could be the right option for you.
-If you are looking for a way to increase the amount of physical exercise and mental stimulation your dog receives, then agility training could be the right option for your dog.
-Agility provides many benefits for both you and your dog including:
+If you are looking for a way to improve the way you communicate with your dog, agility training could be the right option.
+If you are looking to increase the amount of physical exercise and mental stimulation your dog receives, agility training could be the right option for your dog.
+Agility provides many benefits for both you and your dog, including:

 - Improving how you communicate with your dog

 - Increases the bond you have with your dog

 - Your dog learns to trust you